Sprint

 Seed Round in 2017

-Akibah Health is a company focused on improving health management through mobile technology and data science.
-Its primary product, GluCase, is an innovative smartphone case that functions as a glucometer for diabetes management.
-This device allows users to measure their blood sugar levels without the need for traditional and cumbersome supplies.
-Additionally, GluCase provides real-time, data-driven coaching and enables users to share their blood sugar readings with healthcare teams via a dedicated dashboard.
-This system alerts care teams when readings are outside of normal ranges, facilitating better management and support for diabetic patients.
+Akibah Health is a company focused on enhancing diabetes management through innovative mobile health technology and data science.
+Its flagship product, GluCase, is a smartphone case that functions as a glucometer, allowing diabetic patients to measure their blood sugar levels conveniently without the need for cumbersome supplies.
+The GluCase enables users to monitor their blood sugar in real-time and provides personalized, data-driven coaching to promote healthier living.
+Additionally, it features a dashboard that allows users to share their contextualized blood sugar readings with healthcare teams, facilitating timely alerts when readings fall outside of optimal ranges.
+Through these advancements, Akibah Health aims to empower individuals with the tools and knowledge necessary for effective diabetes management.

 Aspiro